 student account and used to pay tuition and fees.
 If there is a

 credit balance after paying tuition and fees, along with room and

-board, if applicable, you will receive a Higher One debit card,
+board, if applicable, you will receive a BankMobile card, bank

-bank deposit, or check, depending on which option you selected.
-It
+deposit, or check, depending on which option you selected.
+It will

 The deadline to accept federal

 student loans to ensure they are eligible to disburse is 10 days

 prior to the last day of a student’s academic year (or last day of

 enrollment).
 It should be noted that federal loans must be

 originated to be eligible to disburse and this process may take up